Tuesday, 25 July 2017

 'Yum.
 The cherries make these very moist.'
 Taster

-The cherry macaroons are easy to make and quick to bake.
+The macaroons are easy to make and quick to bake.
 Dried or glace cherries can replace fresh.

 Makes: 16